adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 ### Device functions

 We can call functions from device code as long as we use the `__device__` declaration specifier.
-For example, we can modify the vectorAdd example by having the kernel call a function that adds the two values.
+For example, we can modify the vectorAdd example by having the kernel call a function that adds two values.

 ```cpp
 __device __